Coderwelsch/smart-home-screen/README.md

 ## Features

-This project includes the following modules which you can enable or disable by setting the corresponding .env variables:
+This project includes the following modules which you can enable or disable by setting up the corresponding .env variables:

 - Home Screen
   - does nothing currently except showing the welcome message